colesegura/HorizonFrame-iOS/NeuroPath Shift.md

 *   Session Length & Frequency of Use (engagement with the core practice).
 *   Social Media Engagement & Reach.
 *   User Reviews & Ratings.

----
-## PREVIOUS STRATEGY (Archived 2025-05-27)

-*(The following marketing strategy was for a previous app concept: HorizonFrame.)*

-## 1. Target Audience

-## 1. Target Audience

-*   **Primary:** Young adults (18-35) interested in personal growth, mindfulness, productivity, journaling, and self-reflection.
-Active on Instagram and TikTok.
-Value aesthetics and authentic content.
-*   **Secondary:** Individuals of any age seeking tools for intentional living, goal setting, and mental clarity.
-May discover the app through broader wellness communities.

-## 2. Core App Messaging & Value Proposition

-*   **Tagline (Example):** "HorizonFrame: Align Your Day, Design Your Life."
-*   **Value Proposition:** HorizonFrame helps you live more intentionally by providing a simple yet powerful space to connect with your personal principles (Personal Code) and capture meaningful insights.
-It's your daily partner for clarity and purposeful action.
-*   **Key Themes:** Intentionality, Mindfulness, Personal Growth, Clarity, Focus, Self-Discovery.

-## 3. Content Pillars for Instagram Reels & TikTok

-*   **A. "Intentional Living Snippets":**
-    *   Short, aesthetically pleasing videos showcasing the app in use (e.g., crafting a personal code statement, depositing an insight).
-    *   Focus on the calming/satisfying user experience.
-    *   Use trending audio or calming background music.
-*   **B. "Mindfulness Prompts & Tips":**
-    *   Text-based videos or voiceovers offering prompts for reflection (e.g., "What's one small step you can take today towards your biggest goal?").
-    *   Connect these prompts back to how HorizonFrame can help capture those thoughts.
-*   **C. "Behind the Frame" (Founder/Dev Journey - Optional but Authentic):
-    *   Sharing the 'why' behind the app.
-    *   Quick updates on new features (if done engagingly).
-    *   Builds community and trust.
-*   **D. "User Stories & Transformations" (Future - once users exist):
-    *   Showcasing (with permission) how users benefit from the app.
-*   **E. "Aesthetic App Tours":**
-    *   Visually driven tours of the app's different themes (once developed) and key features, set to engaging music.

-## 4. Key Hashtag Strategy

-*   **Core App Hashtags:** #HorizonFrameApp #AlignYourDay #IntentionalLiving
-*   **Topic-Based Hashtags:** #Mindfulness #Journaling #PersonalGrowth #SelfReflection #ProductivityHacks #GoalSetting #MentalWellness #TechForGood
-*   **Platform-Specific:** #TikTokMadeMeTryIt #InstagramReels #AppLaunch

-## 5. Call to Actions (CTAs)

-*   "Download HorizonFrame today!
-(Link in bio)"
-*   "Start your journey to intentional living with HorizonFrame."
-*   "What's your Personal Code?
-Discover it with HorizonFrame."
-*   "Join our community of intentional thinkers!"

-## 6. Potential Influencer Collaboration Ideas

-*   Partner with micro-influencers in the wellness, productivity, or mindfulness niches.
-*   Focus on authentic reviews and integrations rather than just paid posts.
-*   Seek creators whose audience aligns with the target demographic and who value aesthetic content.

-## 7. Metrics for Success (Initial Thoughts)

-*   App Store Downloads
-*   Social Media Engagement (likes, comments, shares, saves)
-*   Website Traffic (if applicable)
-*   User Retention Rate (longer-term)

-*(This strategy is a starting point and should be iterated upon based on performance and feedback.)*